 I am not learning the recorder (wise choice), the bassoon or the euphonium.
 Or the piano.
 I am not relearning the viola or the cello.
 I am not learning the ukulele (soon though).

 I am not learning to draw or paint.
 I am not learning embroidery.
-I am not taking one of Emma Mitchell’s botanical illustration and mental health workshops (check out the link!).
+I am not taking one of Emma Mitchell’s botanical illustration and mental health workshops (link broken so changed to Emma’s bsky account for now).
 I am not working through the Keeping a Nature Journal book by Clare Walker Leslie and Charles E. Roth.

 I am not learning Cornish.